CORONAVIRUS UPDATE - SEPTEMBER 2020

 GP APPOINTMENTS – all GP appointments continue to be arranged as telephone consultations.
 Patients are given a time when the Doctor will call them to discuss their current issues.
 If a GP needs to see a patient a video consultation can be organised and if the Doctor needs to physically see a patient they will arrange this with them.
 Home visits are arranged in the usual way; but the Doctor will telephone the patient beforehand.

 NURSING TEAM APPOINTMENTS – these are also mainly telephone consultations, to protect both patients and staff during this current season.
 Sometimes patients may email through a photograph, which may help the clinician.
-Patients are reviewed face to face only when necessary (eg. Necessary Dressings / blood tests)
+Patients are reviewed face to face when necessary.
+Annual health checks (eg. Diabetes / Asthma) are now being arranged as face to face bookings.

-FACE TO FACE APPOINTMENTS – we try to arrange appointments for the most AT RISK patients first thing in the morning (between 08:00am and 09:00am), this is when the surgery has had little or no patient footfall, therefore reducing risk.
-Bookings are arranged with breaks in between to allow patients to enter and leave the building with reduced risk of meeting another patient.
-Patients are usually advised by staff to remain in their car until the clinician is ready to see them, being contacted by the team member at the appropriate time.
+FACE TO FACE APPOINTMENTS – Patients are usually advised by staff to remain in their car until the clinician is ready to see them, being contacted by the team member at the appropriate time.

 ENTERING THE SURGERY BUILDING.
 We are asking that patients only enter the building if absolutely necessary; with people contacting the surgery by telephone rather than coming onto the premises.
 If patients do come to the surgery we ask that they wear a face covering and use the hand sanitisers located in the reception area.
 We have face shields and face masks available to patients if they do not have their own.
 Floor markings are now in place so that patients can adhere to the social distancing rules.